Sherani District

-As of the 2023 census, it had a population of 191,687.
-Villages in the district (also known as Dargah) include: Ahmadi Dirga (also spelled as Ahmedi Derga), Karama, Zarkai Landawar, Shinghar, Tsappar Kili, and Manikhawa (also known as Mani Kwa).
+As of the 2023 census, it had a population of 191,687 people.
+Villages (also known as Dargah) in the district include: Ahmadi Dirga (also spelled as Ahmedi Dergga), Karama, Zarkai Landawar, Shinghar, Tsappar Kili, and Manikhawa (also known as Mani Kwa).

 Administration

-Before 2006, Sherani was a subdivision (sub-district) of Zhob district.
+Before 2006, Sherani was a sub-district of Zhob district.
 The new district was created on January 3, 2006.